-For keyboard shortcut, use Alt + Home to access home page of the browser.
+Note: For keyboard shortcut, use Alt + Home in Windows PC to quickly access home page in Chrome.

-- Drag and drop a tab outside a browser window to open it in a new window.
+- Simply drag and drop a tab outside a browser window to open it in a new window.

-- Use center click on the tab to close it.
+- If your mouse has middle button, use the center click on the tab to close it.

 - Use Shift key to select more than one tab to move left or right together.
 You can also click Ctrl + W to close all the tabs in once.